Yarmouth Pier: History

 Yarmouth Corporation first proposed constructing a pier in 1870.
-Following the Yar Pier Order passed by Parliament in 1874, permission was granted for a 700-foot structure.
+Following the Yarmouth (Isle of Wight) Pier Order 1874 passed by Parliament in the Pier and Harbour Orders Confirmation Act 1874 (37 & 38 Vict. c. clxxxv), permission was granted for a 700-foot structure.
 Designed by Denham and Jenvey and built by J. Denham of Freshwater, construction began in June 1875 and the pier officially opened on 19 July 1876.

 Shortly after opening, the pier was damaged by a drifting ship.
 In 1877, access gates were installed but removed by local residents due to public opposition.
 The Yarmouth Town Trust took over in 1891 and created Pier Square by clearing nearby buildings.
-In 1916, the Trust repaired storm and vessel damage with new piles.
+In 1916, the rrust repaired storm and vessel damage with new piles.

 Offices and a waiting room were added in 1927.
-After the 1931 Yarmouth Pier and Harbour Order, control passed to the Pier and Harbour Commissioners.
+After the Yarmouth (Isle of Wight) Pier and Harbour Order 1931, control passed to the Yarmouth (Isle of Wight) Harbour Commissioners.
 Usage declined following the construction of a new slipway in 1938.
 The pier was granted Grade II listing in 1975 for its architectural and historic significance.